Propositional union closed team logics: Introduction

-It follows from \cite{HellaStumpf15} that propositional inclusion logic (\PInc) with extended inclusion atoms is expressively complete, and \PInc is thus expressively equivalent to classical logic extended with relevant disjunction (\PU), which was shown to be expressively complete as well in \cite{YangVaananen:17PT}.
-We show in this paper that classical logic extended with anonymity atoms (\PAm) is also expressively complete, and \PInc with slightly less general inclusion atoms is already expressively complete.
+The other union closed team logic we consider is obtained by adding to classical propositional logic a new disjunction $\ror$, called the {\em relevant disjunction}, which was introduced by R\"{o}nnholm \cite{Ronnholm_thsis} as a variant of the standard disjunction $\vee$ in team semantics.
+The main difference between the two disjunctions is that a team can satisfy a disjunction $\phi\vee\psi$ when only one disjunct is satisfied, whereas the relevant disjunction $\phi\ror\psi$ requires both disjuncts to be satisfied in a non-void manner (and thus both disjuncts are actually ``relevant").
+The relevant disjunction is studied in the literature also under the name {\em nonempty disjunction} (e.g., \cite{HellaStumpf15,YangVaananen:17PT}).
+In \cite{HellaStumpf15}, classical modal logic with $\ror$ was shown to be expressively complete.

+The starting point of this paper is the work in \cite{YangVaananen:17PT}, where classical propositional logic with relevant disjunction (\PU) was shown to be expressively complete.
+Building on the arguments in \cite{YangVaananen:17PT}, we prove in this paper that \PAm as well as \Picnst are expressively complete too.
+It follows essentially from the argument of \cite{HellaStumpf15} in the context of modal logic that propositional inclusion logic \PInc (with actually a weaker version of inclusion atoms than in \cite{HellaStumpf15}) is also expressively complete.
+All of the these union closed logics are thus also expressive equivalent, and they all admit certain disjunctive normal form.

 We also provide axiomatizations for \PInc and \PU, which are lacking in the literature.
-We define sound and complete systems of natural deduction for these logics.
+We introduce sound and complete natural deduction systems for these logics.
 As with other team logics, these systems do not admit uniform substitution.
-The completeness theorem for these systems are proved by using certain disjunctive normal form in the logics.
+The completeness theorem are proved by using the disjunctive normal form of the logics.

-We will also give a proof of the (uniform) interpolation property for these expressively complete union closed logics and many other expressively complete propositional team logics that satisfy the locality property.
-While this result follows essentially already from the work of D'Agostino \cite{DAgostino19} in the team-based modal logics context, our proof singles out and highlights the assumption of {\em locality}, which turns out to be a non-trivial property for logics based on team semantics.
-We also give an example to illustrate the failure of interpolation property in a fragment of \PU under strict semantics that does not satisfy the locality property.